kirbur3/data_analysis_and_data_science_with_python/README.md

 -Made a forward substitution function and a backward substitution function.

-Personal Baseball Data Analysis Project:
+**Personal Baseball Data Analysis Project:**

+-Note: The baseball_hitting.csv was used in this project.

 -Renamed columns, used inequalities, mean, standard deviation, and variance.